wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-synchronized-identities/includes/1-introduction.md

 After completing this module, you'll be able to:

  -  Ensure your users and groups synchronize efficiently.
- -  Use Azure AD Connect Sync Security Groups to help maintain directory synchronization.<br>
+ -  Use Azure AD Connect Sync Security Groups to help maintain directory synchronization.
  -  Troubleshoot directory synchronization using various troubleshooting tasks and tools.